NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-R4/backup/guides/DRAFT--GP-Connect--Patient-Facing--Prescriptions/Home/Design/Design-principles/Design-principles.page.md

 Each time a new NHS England Service is integrated, a check is made that the connecting organisation is registered and active with DSPT.

-All organisations that have access to NHS patient data and systems must use this Toolkit to provide assurance that they are practising good data security and that personal information is handled correctly.
+All organisations that have access to NHS patient data and systems must use this Toolkit to provide assurance that they are practising good data security, and that personal information is handled correctly.